-A national marketing and awareness raising campaign will advertise the seasonal Influenza Vaccination Programme.
-Children in the age 2 and 3 year target group will receive personal letters sent from SGHD informing them of the new arrangements and inviting them for immunisation.
+A national marketing and awareness raising campaign will advertise the seasonal Influenza vaccination programme.
+There will also be a media campaign for children.
+There will be no personal letters sent from SEHD to 2 to 5 year old children as occurred last year for 2 and 3 year olds.
 Materials will be made available for Health Boards with patient and staff information leaflets and posters.
-Practices should use their usual methods and local arrangements for advertising, targeting and promoting the Vaccination Programme.
-In particular they are asked to use their own call / recall systems for invitation letters to the target groups-
+Practices should use their usual methods and local arrangements for advertising, targeting and promoting the vaccination programme.
+In particular they are asked to use their own call / recall systems for invitation letters to the target groups